cloudfoundry/uaa/docs/UAA-Client-Authentication.md

 ### Production use

-The introduction of private_key_jwt for production is planned with end of Q4/2023.
-The use for other purposes is given with a release of UAA starting. from version 76.23.0 or higher.
+The support of private_key_jwt for production is planned with end of Q4/2023.
+The use for other purposes is given with a release of UAA starting
+from version 76.23.0 or higher.